99 Problems: Covers and performances

-Danger Mouse famously remixed this song with samples from "Helter Skelter" by The Beatles as part of his oft-bootlegged album The Grey Album.
+Danger Mouse remixed this track with samples from "Helter Skelter" by The Beatles as part of his oft-bootlegged album The Grey Album.
 The track was also remixed with Linkin Park for the EP Collision Course, being mixed with the Linkin Park songs "Points of Authority" and "One Step Closer".
-The thrash metal group Body Count combined the lyrics of Ice-T's "99 Problems" with the guitar riff from Jay-Z's "99 Problems" for the song "99 Problems BC" on the album Manslaughter.
+The thrash metal group Body Count combined the lyrics of Ice-T's "99 Problems" with the guitar riff from Jay-Z's "99 Problems" for the track "99 Problems BC" on the album Manslaughter.
 Big Sean referenced the lyrics in Drake's "All Me" with the line "I got 99 problems, getting rich ain't one".
 Iggy Azalea referenced the lyrics in Ariana Grande's "Problem" with the line "I got 99 problems but you won't be one".
-In 2009, fellow rapper and collaborator Kid Cudi, referenced the song in the opening verse of his song "Soundtrack 2 My Life" with the line "I got 99 problems and they all bitches".
-The singer Hugo recorded a bluegrass cover of the song in 2011.
+In 2009, fellow rapper and collaborator Kid Cudi, referenced the hook in the opening verse of his song "Soundtrack 2 My Life" with the line "I got 99 problems and they all bitches".
+The singer Hugo recorded a bluegrass cover in 2011, with all different lyrics except for the hook, and featured in the end credits of Fright Night as well as "Girlfriends", the fourth episode of the TV series Reboot.
 There have been several remixes of the track including versions by The Prodigy and Linkin Park.
-In particular, Jay-Z had been quoted as saying that The Prodigy remix is one of his favorites by keeping the main guitar riff but heavier and darker which in turn was the inspiration for The Prodigy track 'Spitfire' written by Liam Howlett and released in 2005.
+In particular, Jay-Z had been quoted as saying that The Prodigy remix is one of his favorites by keeping the main guitar riff but heavier and darker which in turn was the inspiration for The Prodigy track "Spitfire" written by Liam Howlett and released in 2005.